 Step 2.
 Click on the three horizontal bars to open the Menu bar and then select the

 Step 3.
 In the Options page that opens, click on the

 Step 4.
 On the right side pane of General, select the checkbox “Restore previous session.”

 Step 5.
 You can now close the Firebox browser.
 Changes will be saved automatically.

-Once you complete the above steps, if you working with a lot of tabs in Mozilla Firefox and by mistake, your close the Firefox or your PC gets restart suddenly, whenever you open the Mozilla Firefox again, it will restore the previous opened sessions.
-In other words, after completing the above steps, when you will relaunch the Firefox, it will open with restoring previous opened Tabs automatically.
+Once you complete the above steps, if you’re working with many tabs in Mozilla Firefox and by mistake, you close the Firefox or your PC suddenly restarts when you open Mozilla Firefox again, it will restore the previously opened sessions.
+In other words, after completing the above steps, when you will relaunch Firefox, it will open by restoring previously opened Tabs automatically.

 Alternatively, you can use the shortcut